-LOS ANGELES – 17 May 2018 – The Board of Directors of the Internet Corporation for Assigned Names and Numbers (ICANN) today approved the proposed “Temporary Specification for gTLD Registration Data.”
+LOS ANGELES – 17 May 2018 – The Board of Directors of the Internet Corporation for Assigned Names & Numbers (ICANN) today approved the proposed “Temporary Specification for gTLD Registration Data.”
 The full text of the Board’s resolution is available here.
 The Board took this action to establish temporary requirements for how ICANN and its contracted parties will continue to comply with existing ICANN contractual requirements and with community-developed policies as they relate to WHOIS, while also complying with the European Union’s General Data Protection Regulation (GDPR).

 “The ICANN Board’s approval today of the proposed Temporary Specification for gTLD Registration Data is an important step towards bringing ICANN and its contracted parties into compliance with GDPR,” said Cherine Chalaby, ICANN Board Chair.
 “While there are elements remaining to be finalized, the adoption of this Temporary Specification sets us on the right path to maintaining WHOIS in the public interest, while complying with GDPR before its 25 May enforcement deadline.”